 Tasmanian Young Achiever Awards

-Overall Winner - Premier's Young Achiever of the Year
+2020 Premier’s Young Achiever of the Year – Toby Thorpe

 Colony 47 Transition to Work Award

 Jan Richards, 18 of Latrobe is a determined, energetic young woman.
 In 2019 she completed her Certificate II in Community Services focusing on Children’s Services and a Certificate III in Hospitality.
 Jan is currently completing a traineeship within the Child Care industry as well as a Certificate III in Early Childhood Education and Care.
 She completed these whilst also working part time to support herself.
 Jan participated in the planning and running of Play Group sessions that were provided to the parents and children within their community.

 TADPAC Print Service to the Disability Sector Award

 Heidi La Paglia, 26 of Hobart is an advocate for young women with disabilities, like herself.
 Heidi undertook leadership roles for the Tasmania University Union and National Union of Students where she assisted women with disabilities with their welfare and participation.
 She worked to assist individuals in accessing the National Disability Insurance Scheme in her roles working for Federal Members of the Australian Labor Party, Senator Carol Brown and the Hon Julie Collins MP.
 As the Content Officer for Women With Disabilities Australia's virtual centre project, Heidi worked extensively with individuals with disabilities across Australia to develop content for their website 'Our Place’ which was launched in March.